Naam/Agent-Warden/README.md

 ### Requirements

 - **SSH client** installed (`ssh`, `scp`, `rsync`)
-- **SSH access** configured to remote machine
+- **SSH access** configured to remote machine (via `~/.ssh/config` or SSH keys)
 - **Write permissions** on remote project directory
 - **Network connectivity** to remote machine
+- **Note:** Remote machine does NOT need Agent Warden installed

+### File Transfer Details

+Agent Warden uses intelligent file transfer:

+1. **Preferred method: `rsync`**
+   - Efficient delta transfers (only changed parts)
+   - Preserves timestamps and permissions
+   - Atomic operations with checksums
+   - Compression for large files

+2. **Fallback method: `scp`**
+   - Used if `rsync` is not available on remote
+   - Full file transfers
+   - Still reliable and secure

+3. **Copy mode only**
+   - Remote installations always use copy mode
+   - Symlinks cannot span SSH connections
+   - Files are fully copied to remote machine

 ### Controlling Remote Updates

-By default, global update commands (`warden project update-all` and `warden status`) include remote projects.
+By default, global update commands (`warden project update` and `warden status`) include remote projects.
 You can disable this if you have remote projects that require password authentication or are temporarily unavailable:

 ```bash
 # Disable remote project updates in global commands